City-of-Helsinki/drupal-module-helfi-navigation/README.md

 ## Local development

 - Setup local Etusivu-instance.
-  - run `drush upwd helfi-admin 123` to update admin password. it is used as api key in other instances.
+  - Run `drush upwd helfi-admin 123` to update admin password.
+It is used as the API key in other instances.
 - Setup any other instance with helfi_navigation module enabled.
-  - Add following line to local.settings.php.
-Otherwise syncing global navigation won't work
+  - Add the following line to local.settings.php.
+Otherwise, syncing global navigation won't work
     ```php
     $config['helfi_api_base.api_accounts']['vault'][] = [
       'id' => 'helfi_navigation',